Unsettled/ Inquietos: A collaboration with El Tecolote, the bilingual newspaper of the Mission!Unsettled in the Mission

 Gaby is a Spokane-Kalispel Native American, a homeless, single mother, who is also a sex worker at corners of the Mission District where this trade has been traditionally plied since at least the late 60s.
 This happens also to be one of the most gentrified neighborhood corners where new neighbors have a “zero tolerance” policy against sex workers and their clients.

-The “Unsettled/ Inquietos” series is supported by a 2017 Creative Work Fund literary grant.
+The “Unsettled/ Inquietos” series was originally supported by a 2017 Creative Work Fund literary grant.

 We want to hear from you!
 Please write to the Author at mission.unsettlers @ gmail.com or the Tecolote Editor email@example.com.